anonyXmous/CapstoneProject/README.md

 # CapstoneProject
-For my capstone project ideas.
-Pls feel free to comment and suggest on improvements or add more ideas!
+For my capstone project ideas and mini projects submission